vamshi-afk/python-learning-curve/README.md

 # python-learning-curve
-This repository contains all the codes and files i have written during my time of learning python
+As seen in the description i will be logging the daily progress and files of the topics i learnt

+# topics covered so far